-the main reason to stay with us is that we love animals at The Riverside Inn!
+The main reason to stay with us if you are looking to bring your pet is that we love animals at The Riverside Inn!

-Those travelling with pets are, however, are limited to the Motel units which are open directly to the outdoors and back onto the river and Recreation Path, and not the Lodge rooms as we have two cats of our own who are very territorial.
-They, “Marty” and “The Rivercat”, were originally feral but over time we have managed to enticed them inside and they have now settled in very nicely.
+Those travelling with pets are, however, limited to the Motel units, which open directly to the outdoors and back onto the river and Recreation Path.
+Pets are not allowed in the main Lodge as the rooms are really not suitable, and also, we have two cats of our own who are very territorial.
+They, “Marty” and “The Rivercat,” were originally feral, but over time we managed to enticed them inside, and they have now settled in very nicely.

 People often ask us what the “rules” are regarding the bringing of pets.
 Can they be left in rooms?
 Do they need to be crated?